 A excellent improvement is the side modes, where you can now save 2 different settings (brightness, mode, and frequency), and then once in one of the two side modes, use buttons 1 and 2 to recall these settings.
 For example assign continuous, brightness 8 to button 1, and strobe speed 3, brightness 8, to button 2.
 Turning the light on in side mode 1 allows for momentary access to these two saved modes.
 This allows for two different light trail effects to be created using the same torch/tool combination.
 Turning the light on in side mode 2 allows single click on/off access to both saved modes, and also the ability to switch between them on the fly.
 The side modes allow for a big step up in creative possibilities, as well as saving precious time during a photographic exposure.

 A remote pressure switch is included in some of the kits.
-This has not yet been tested, but is expected to work as per the tail switch (single click on/off, no momentary).
+This works as per the tail switch (single click on/off, no momentary).

 Beam, Output, and Runtime